The Freddie Green and Family Charitable Foundation

 Overview

 The Freddie Green and Family Charitable Foundation was established by deed on 17 February 2020 as a grant-making trust operating across England and Wales.
 The foundation is a relatively young charity with substantial assets of approximately £42 million and significant annual giving capacity.
-With charitable expenditure of £1.71 million in the year ending May 2024, the foundation provides grants to both organizations and individuals.
+With charitable expenditure of £1.71 million in the year ending May 2024, the foundation provides grants to both organisations and individuals.
 The foundation employs six staff members and maintains a professional governance structure.
 The charity's financial profile shows it has transitioned from an initial period of large donations (£28.61 million in 2021) to a sustainable model based primarily on trading activities (£3.17 million in 2024) and investment income.

 Funding Priorities